Exciting Grand Launch of DHEE Hospital on Kanakapura Road, Bangalore - www.lokmattimes.com

 Exciting Grand Launch of DHEE Hospital on Kanakapura Road, Bangalore

-Bangalore (Karnataka) [India], August 28: The grand inauguration of the 207-bed DHEE Super Specialty Hospital on Kanakapura Road marked ...
+PNN Bangalore (Karnataka) [India], August 29: The grand inauguration of the 207-bed DHEE Super Specialty Hospital on Kanakapura Road ...

-Bangalore (Karnataka) [India], August 28: The grand inauguration of the 207-bed DHEE Super Specialty Hospital on Kanakapura Road marked a significant milestone for the community.
-The ceremony was graced by the esteemed presence of Honourable Health and Family Welfare Minister Shri Dinesh Gundurao, who highlighted the pressing need for compassionate and service-oriented healthcare in today’s commercial healthcare landscape.
+Bangalore (Karnataka) [India], August 29: The grand inauguration of the 207-bed DHEE Super Specialty Hospital on Kanakapura Road marked a significant milestone for the community.
+The ceremony was graced by the esteemed presence of Health and Family Welfare Minister Dinesh Gundurao, who highlighted the pressing need for compassionate and service-oriented healthcare in today's commercial healthcare landscape.

 Adding a touch of spirituality to the event, Gurudev Sri Sri Ravishankarji with his divine presence and profound insights for the occasion.
 He spoke about the holistic approach to health, blending a healthy mind with a healthy body and a deep connection to the soul.
 Gurudev stressed the importance of education, exercise, and a balanced diet in achieving well-being and lauded DHEE hospital's dedication to its service-driven mission.
 "Doctors are the gods of today.
 By taking precautionary measures, we can prevent diseases," Gurudev Sri Sri Ravishankarji declared.